Paul-Dempsey/pachde-CHEM/README.md

 Lippold personally has provided generous support by sharing internal technical details that make this software possible.

 Special thanks to Richard Kram for encouragement, stellar docs, and testing.
+And thanks everyone (you know who you are) for all the support and encouragement on the forums.

 ## Appreciation